JoshStrobl/Perfily/README.md

 ```

 It will also set the Benchmark's `duration` to the time it took to run the test.
 So you can use something like `benchmark.duration` and get the entire, non-fixed, duration of the test.

+It will run over `x` amount of iterations, where `x` is the amount of iterations defined for this Perfily benchmark, defaulting to 1.
+The duration will be the average of the individual iteration times.